 This degree has three stages, each comprising 120 credits.

-- You’ll start Stage 1 with an introduction to the arts and humanities and the history relating to revolutions.
+- You’ll start Stage 1 with an introduction to the arts and humanities and the revolutions that have changed the world.

 At Stage 2 you’ll progress from interdisciplinary study to focus on religions, philosophy and ethics.
 You’ll encounter various expressions of Christianity, Islam and Hinduism in different contexts as you look at what religion is, how religions are studied, and why we study religion.
-You’ll also be introduced to some of the core philosophical issues: What makes me ‘Me’?
-Does God exist?
-Why should I act ethically?
+You’ll also be introduced to some of the core philosophical issues including What makes me Me?, Does God exist? and Why should I act ethically?

 At Stage 3 you’ll look at the truth in fiction, justice in war, reason and action, the value of life, knowledge and reason.
-Your study of religion will conclude by specifically looking at religious people, practices, ideas and futures to enable you to understand why religion can be controversial.
+Your study of religion will include looking at religious and secular people, practices, ideas and futures to enable you to understand why religion can be controversial.